-Central heating with open fire.
+Oil central heating with open fire.
 Electric oven, microwave, fridge/freezer, washing machine, tumble dryer, TV with Sky.
 Fuel, power and starter pack for open fire inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking.
 Garden to front of property.
 Sorry, no pets and no smoking.
 Shop and pub 1.5 miles.
 Beach is at the end of the driveway.
 County Wexford 12 miles.
 Note: This property is suitable for a maximum of 6 adults

 About the location